Featured MLB Customer

 - Get your hitting coach to randomly toss the ball down and out of the strike zone, as you hold your swing.

 - Make sure you take the pitch at the very last second, don’t disconnect your arms from your core; instead drive your back elbow into your torso while keeping your hands back.

 - Taking the force are your core muscles, enabling you to hold your swing; critical for “laying off” a late-breaking slider, and change-up.
 You can only do this with proper core mechanics/Kinetic Chain, “big muscles first, little ones follow.”

 Laser Blast Front Toss Round 2

 - Tossing the ball, “up-and-inside,” and mixing in pitches 3-to-6 inches off the inside edge of home plate.
 Your natural instinct is to take this pitch, however, swing away, aiming to hit the ball in the pull side alley; you’ll surprise yourself at what you can hit, using our Laser Power Swing Trainer.

 - You have to see it for yourself, after crushing ten “up-and-inside,” pitches; hitting the ball with backspin, keeping the ball in fair territory, it all starts to click.
 After which, things progress quickly.

 Up to you if want to practice with Multi-Swing Method, but I recommend you do.

-Long Story Short, the Multi-Swing Method states your contact zone will determine your mechanics.
-It teaches you to hit all contact zones for power, providing a method to hit for a high batting average while maintaining or improving your home run production.
+Players with experience are more likely to comprehend my advanced level Multi-Swing Method, working hand-in-hand with The Laser Power Swing Trainer.
+Long Story Short, the Multi-Swing Method states your contact zone determines swing mechanics.
+Coaching you to hit all contact zones for power, providing a method to hit for a high batting average, and more home runs.